 B.2.3 Academic Dress

 Full academic dress is worn to the Matriculation ceremony, when taking University examinations and when graduating.
-This consists of 'Subfusc' clothing, gown and cap (mortar board).
-Women may wear a soft cap instead of the mortar board if they wish.
+This consists of 'Sub fusc' clothing, a gown and a mortar board or soft-cap.
+Sub fusc clothing is defined as: